covelloz/PyQt4_GUI_SHELL/README.md

 --time :: required for SAMPLE code in worker.run()

---(optional) numpy :: always a good import to have when dealing with data
+--(optional) numpy :: always a good import to have when dealing with data.

 --(optional) xlsxwriter	:: good import to have if you need to write out an Excel file.

---(optional) sys :: good import to have when dealing with file I/O processes
+--(optional) sys :: good import to have when dealing with file I/O processes.

---(optional) os :: good import to have when dealing with file I/O processes
+--(optional) os :: good import to have when dealing with file I/O processes.

 --(optional) re :: good import to have when need to use regex pattern matching